finn-no/node-docker/README.md

 # Install dependencies for native builds
 # This is in one giant command to keep the image size small
+# NOTE: `install-dependencies.sh` only installs production dependencies, make sure you do transpiling/bundling outside of the image
 RUN apk add --no-cache --virtual build-dependencies make gcc g++ python git && \
     npm install --global yarn && \
     # This script does `yarn install` if a `yarn.lock` file is present, otherwise `npm install`